 However, if the nerve is torn or otherwise severely damaged, it can be permanent.
 Doctors might call this acute facial nerve paralysis or facial nerve palsy.
 Children with permanent facial nerve paralysis will likely need surgery to decompress the nerve, as well as physical therapy.
 If the baby can't close his or her eye on the affected side, doctors will have to take steps to keep the cornea from drying up, which can affect vision.

-If your child or a child you care about has suffered facial nerve paralysis because of a medical mistake, call the NY facial paralysis lawyers at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 for a free consultation.
+If your child or a child you care about has suffered facial nerve paralysis in New York because of a medical mistake, call the NY facial paralysis lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free consultation.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.